Lucid Motors: Upcoming midsize SUVs

+Robotaxis

+On July 18, 2025, Uber Technologies, Nuro, and Lucid Motors announced a partnership to offer at least 20,000 Lucid Gravity cars modified with Nuro autonomous technology as level 4 self-driving cars on Uber's platform.
+They planned the launch for 2026.
+Lucid will receive $300 million from Uber for this.

+In 2026, at an Investor Day event, Lucid introduced the Lunar, a concept car with two seats, proposed for use as a robotaxi.
+The Lunar is built on a shortened version of the midsize platform for the Cosmos, the Earth, and an unnamed third SUV that was announced at the same event.

 Batteries

 Lucid Connected Home Charging Station is a dedicated home charger solution provided by Lucid.

 The Lucid Air was planned as of 2020 to debut with a 900V+ electrical architecture and custom lithium-ion battery cells.
 It was planned to use the 2170 standard for the cells, and, by 2019, supply agreements were signed with both Samsung SDI and LG Chem.

 In February 2020, Lucid Motors announced a partnership with LG Chem through which the latter company would provide battery cells for the Lucid Air sedan through 2023.